chenyukang/obweb/README.md

 4. We don't want to store any data on other third-parties, here we will deploy it on our own server.

+5. There is a simple but workable RSS reader

 ## Development

 + Backend: Rust + Warp for API
-+ Frontend: Javascript, Bootstrap, JQuery.
++ Frontend: JavaScript, Bootstrap, JQuery, svelte.
 I'm a novice in Frontend :)

 For a MVP, I want to keep it stupid and simple.
 Most of code is simple and easy to understand, there are some hard-coded parts.